SAP-samples/iq-to-hdl-migration/README.md

 ## Known Issues

 ## Limitations
-These utilities have been verified for migration to SAP Hana Clould, Data Lake via data lake Files only.

 ## How to obtain support
 [Create an issue](https://github.com/SAP-samples/iq-to-hdl-migration/issues) in this repository if you find a bug or have questions about the content.